There are 15 names in this directory beginning with the letter N.

 NLP is a field of computational linguistics and computer sciences concerned with the interaction between computers and human languages with the primary goals of programming a computer to analyze, understand and generate human language.

-The interface or overlap of kinship, work, territory-based activities(teams), social groups, physical proximity in various social environments.
+In sociolinguistics, network integration refers to the interface or overlap of kinship, work, territory-based activities(teams), social groups, physical proximity in various social environments.

 Natural Language Toolkit is a large set of freeware linguistics analysis tools used for symbolic and statistical natural language processing (NLP).
 It is written and is available to edit in the Python programming language.

 A node is the end of any branch on a syntactic tree or the point where two (or more) branches are joined. ex.
 VP, V, NP, N, PP, etc.

 A non-continuant phoneme is produced with complete occlusion of airflow in the oral cavity during some point in articulation.
 Example: nasal and oral stops

 A noun is a part of speech (lexical or syntactic category) which refers to a person, place, thing or idea.
 There are various types of nouns such as proper (Dr. Strange), common (house), countable (marbles), mass (sand).